A/N:Edited on 18/05/2015. Crossposted to AO3

-"What did you want sir?"
+"What did you want, sir?"

 "Well, Harry, with the Yule Ball coming up I thought it would be best if I explained some things to you."

 "Professor McGonagall already explained that I have to open the ball with a dance."
 Harry was dreading that.
 He was going to completely embarrass himself.
-The rumours Skeeter was spreading were bad enough without him adding to him.
+The rumours Skeeter was spreading were bad enough without him adding to them.